bdtian/always-online/README.md

 # Always Online
-always online offers an realtime message sync service which is based on socket.io.
+Always online is an realtime message sync service which is based on [socket.io](https://github.com/socketio/socket.io).
 ## Feature
 * Realtime message sync, only support broadcast in room right now
-* Support message storage, which use redis as memory database
+* Support message storage, using redis as memory database
-* Support Android/iOS/Web/WeChat mini program, which is benifit from socket.io
+* Support Android/iOS/Web/WeChat mini program, which is benifit from socket.io open source project
-* Support cluster using redis sub/pub feature
+* Support cluster and horizontal scalability, using redis sub/pub feature

 ## Dependencies
 * socket.io